Q.How long do your cattle graze, after being weaned, until sent to be processed?

 A.We ship frozen beef via UPS only on Monday, Tuesday and Wednesday unless you opt for the additional fee for Next Day Air.
 We provide you with a tracking number so you will know when to expect the delivery.

 There is no advantage to shipping overnight unless you order on Thursday and need delivery for a weekend barbeque.
-We guarantee your satisfaction with our delivery method.

 Q.Do you have meat available throughout the year?
 Our current supplier only harvests animals in late spring through fall?